 Gunilla Bielke was born Gunilla Johansdotter Bielke of Åkerö on 25 June 1568.
 The daughter of a former governor, Gunilla was orphaned at an early age and raised at the royal court.
-She spent her days playing with the King’s daughter and would eventually become maid-of-honor to Queen Catherine Jagiellon.
+She spent her days playing with the King of Sweden’s daughter and would eventually become maid-of-honor to Queen Catherine Jagiellon.

 Described as a beautiful blonde, Gunilla was the subject of the King’s attraction, and when Queen Catherine died in 1583, the 16-year-old was chosen to be his next wife.
 Gunilla was already engaged to a nobleman at the time and had no interest in the King.
 According to tradition, she turned down a proposal from him at one point which caused the King to punch her in the face.
 Regardless, her family begged her to consider, and she eventually gave in.